empreinte-digitale/orejime/README.md

                 "_gat_" + GTM_UA
             ],

             // Optional.
-The purpose(s) of this purpose.
-Will be listed on the consent notice.
-            // Do not forget to add translations for all purposes you list here.
-            purposes: ["analytics"],

-            // Optional.
 A callback function that will be called each time
             // the consent state for the purpose changes.
 Passes
             // the `purpose` config as the second parameter as well.